Khoubaib-Boughalmi/cub3D/README.md

 - The Coding Train: A source of inspiration for raycasting techniques.
 - Wolfenstein 3D: Known for its controversial textures, this game serves as a reference for the Cub3D project.
-- macrespo: Acknowledgment for the design of the life bar.

 Note: This documentation provides a high-level overview of the Cub3D project.
 For more detailed information and implementation specifics, please refer to the project's official documentation or source code.